CESNET/ansible-role-firewall/README.md

 Role Variables
 --------------
-- firewall_open_ssh_ports - predefined rules for accepting ssh only from trusted networks of MU,CESNET,ZCU,JCU,CAS
+- firewall_open_ssh_ports - predefined rules for accepting ssh only from networks of MUNI,CESNET,ZCU
 - firewall_open_tcp_ports - empty set, define as in the example below

 Example Playbook